Last Updated on January 8, 2022

 There’s no limit on the earning, and the best part is that it takes only several minutes to complete the tasks.
 You are actually earning anywhere between 10-20$/hour if you calculate it that way.

-The problem with data collection jobs (and how to avoid them)
+The issue with data collection jobs (and how to avoid them)

 How to avoid getting your submission rejected: